-The Corporation serves a broad range of customers in the different markets in which it operates.
-The Corporation serves mainly OEMs and second-tier system suppliers.
-Its commercial customers include Bell Helicopter Textron, Boeing, Bombardier Aerospace, Dassault, Embraer, Lockheed Martin, Messier-Bugatti-Dowty, Northrop-Grumman, Sikorsky, The Triumph Group and United Technologies Airways System ("UTAS"), among others.
-In the military sector, the Corporation's customers include the U.S. Air Force, the U.S. Navy, the Canadian Air Force, and NATO countries.
+The Corporation serves a broad range of customers in the different markets in which it operates, mainly OEMs and second-tier system suppliers.
+The acquisition of APPH brought a significant number of new customers for the Corporation.
+Its commercial customers include Airbus Helicopter(1), Agusta-Westland(1), BAE Systems(1), Bell Helicopter Textron, Boeing, Bombardier Aerospace, Dassault Aviation, Embraer, Lockheed Martin, Messier-Bugatti-Dowty, Northrop-Grumman, Saab(1), Sikorsky, The Triumph Group and UTAS, among others.
+In the military sector, the Corporation's customers include the USAF, the U.S. Navy, the Canadian Air Force, and NATO countries.